Here’s an update to a favorite book I reviewed fourteen years ago.

-Pulitzer Prize wining journalist Alex Storozynski has written a compelling biography of this important Polish freedom fighter who lent his military, engineering and philosophic prowess to the American Revolution.
+Pulitzer Prize-winning journalist Alex Storozynski has written a compelling biography of this important Polish freedom fighter who lent his military, engineering, and philosophic prowess to the American Revolution.
 Unless you are a California transplant from New York or maybe east of Ohio, where there are any number of monuments honoring him, you’ve probably never heard of Kosciuszko.
 After reading this amazing biography, I started pulling down my own books to see how I could have missed him.

-Not a word of him in my college text; only a short note under Foreign Volunteers and Mercenaries in Schlesinger’s Almanac of American History; then name only under Aid From Distinguished Foreigners in Bear and Bagley’s 1934 edition of The History of the American People; but at least a picture of Kosciuszko’s memorial pedestal at West Point was included with his name in the 1883 edition of Lothrop’s Library of Entertaining History/History American People.
+Not a word of him in any college textbooks; only a short note under Foreign Volunteers and Mercenaries in Schlesinger’s Almanac of American History; then name only under Aid From Distinguished Foreigners in Bear and Bagley’s 1934 edition of The History of the American People, but at least a picture of Kosciuszko’s memorial pedestal at West Point was included with his name in the 1883 edition of Lothrop’s Library of Entertaining History/History American People.

 Storozynski’s writing is not the dry stuff of military history remembered from high school.
 He has given us the full countenance of this remarkable Polish nobleman who was drawn to the revolution in America by his desire to free his own beloved Poland from the tyranny of Russia.
 Earnest and idealistic, Kosciuszko arrived in Philadelphia in August 1776, presented himself without letters of introduction to Benjamin Franklin, and offered his military and engineering services to the new Continental Army.